-There is also widespread evidence of a substantial and enduring disability employment gap, which refers to the percentage-point difference in the employment rate between those who do and do not report disability.
+There is also widespread evidence of a substantial and enduring disability employment gap, which refers to the percentage point difference in the employment rate between those who do and do not report disability.
 When disability is defined as limitations in basic activities, the average employment gap across Europe is about 20 percentage points, reflecting an employment rate among disabled individuals of 47% as compared to 67% among those not disabled.
 As shown in Figure 2, the gap varies from about ten percentage points in Sweden and France to nearly 40 percentage points in the Netherlands and Hungary.
-There is an important link between the prevalence rate (i.e. the number of people reporting disability) and the associated employment disadvantage experienced by disabled people; tighter definitions of disability, which typically exclude those with milder disabilities, are accompanied by more substantial estimates of disadvantage.
-Indeed, in Europe, the corresponding employment gap relating to disability when it is defined as limitations with work (as opposed to limitations in basic activities) is larger, at nearly 30 percentage points.
+There is an important link between the prevalence rate (i.e. the percentage of people reporting disability) and the associated relative employment disadvantage experienced by disabled people; tighter definitions of disability, which typically exclude those with milder disabilities, are accompanied by more substantial estimates of disadvantage.
+Indeed, in Europe, the corresponding employment gap relating to disability when it is defined as limitations with work (as opposed to basic activities) is larger, at nearly 30 percentage points.

 Discussion of pros and cons

-Disability, employment and earnings
+Disability, employment, and earnings

-Disability and disadvantage in work
+Disability and the experience of work

-An interesting question, which can be explored using matched employee–employer data, is the role of the employer and the influence of specific workplace policies and practices on this disability disadvantage.
-While these issues remain underexplored, recent US evidence finds that the disability gap in perceptions disappears in workplaces that are viewed as the most fair among all employees, pointing to the importance of “corporate culture” .
-Understanding the work-related wellbeing of disabled workers is not only important in its own right, but also because of its likely contribution to the employment and earnings gaps via the impact on the recruitment, retention and productivity of disabled individuals.
+An interesting question, which can be explored using matched employee–employer data, is what role the employer has and what influence specific workplace policies and practices have on this disability disadvantage.
+While these issues remain underexplored as a consequence of a lack of reliable matched employee–employer data internationally, recent US evidence finds that the disability gap in perceptions disappears in workplaces that are viewed as the most fair among all employees, pointing to the importance of “corporate culture” .
+Nevertheless, evidence from the UK is less conclusive, with a recent study finding the more negative experience of recession-induced changes in working conditions (including in terms of workload and pay) among disabled employees to be common across workplace equality characteristics .

 Limitations and gaps

-Future research should acknowledge that the influence of disability depends on both the characteristics of disability and the characteristics and circumstances of the individual.
-In this respect, there are gaps in knowledge with respect to the role of the age of onset and, in particular, the influence of disability on key events such as (1) retaining work, where there is a lack of evidence on the role of workplace adjustment and past labor market experience, and (2) the school-to-work transition.
+Future research should acknowledge that the influence of disability depends on both the nature of disability and the characteristics and circumstances of the individual.
+In this respect, there are gaps in knowledge in relation to key events such as (i) job retention, where there is a lack of evidence on the role of job, employer, and workplace adjustment in particular, and (ii) the school-to-work transition.
 Indeed, the percentage of disabled people in Europe aged 15–24 who are not in employment, education, or training (24%) is twice that of non-disabled individuals (12%), suggesting an important role for early policy intervention.

 Summary and policy advice

-The IZA World of Labor project is committed to the IZA Guiding Principles of Research Integrity.
-The author declares to have observed these principles.
+The IZA World of Labor project is committed to the IZA Code of Conduct.
+The author declares to have observed the principles outlined in the code.

 © Melanie Jones